 A lot of the trust between parents and a babysitter is implied.
 But if you ever do something to break that trust, it can be difficult to rebuild a parent's faith in you.

 The more you can get to know parents before you babysit for them the first time, the better.
 Share as much as you can about your previous experience and what kind of person you are with them in advance.
 It can be helpful to go out for coffee with a parent just to get to know them and share a bit about yourself.

 Of course, part of being a babysitter is being playful and able to relate to the kids you're watching.
-But you also need to be able to take charge and act as an authority figure or make sure that rules are followed when necessary.
+You also need to be able to take charge and act as an authority figure or make sure that rules are followed when necessary.

 Babysitting might seem like just fun and games until you come up against a specific rule like not watching any television that kids may want to rebel against.
-It's all about having the tact necessary to diplomatically stand up to kids and make unpopular decisions when necessary, but also be seen as someone who is fair and kind.
-Kids need to know that you're in charge, but also shouldn't necessarily be afraid of you.
+It's all about having the tact necessary to make unpopular decisions when needed, but also be seen as someone who is fair and kind.
+Children need to know that you're in charge, but also shouldn't be afraid of you.

 Be sure to talk to parents in advance to make sure exactly how their family specifically handles discipline or bad behavior.